gregwhitaker/springboot-rsocketjwt-example/README.md

 # springboot-rsocketjwt-example
 An example of using [JWT](https://jwt.io/), for authentication and authorization, with [RSocket](http://rsocket.io) and Spring Boot.

+This example consists of an RSocket service, `hello-service`, that returns hello messages based upon the method called and the supplied JWT token from the `hello-client` application.

 ## Building the Example
 Run the following command to build the example: